keras-team/keras-io/guides/md/keras_cv/retina_net_overview.md

 Clearly yields bounding boxes in the format `xywh`.
 You can read more about KerasCV bounding box formats [in the API docs](https://keras.io/api/keras_cv/bounding_box/formats/).

-Our data comesloaded into the format
+Our loaded data comes into the format
 `{"images": images, "bounding_boxes": bounding_boxes}`.
 This format is supported in all KerasCV preprocessing components.